tgvashworth/tgvashworth.github.io/_posts/2020-03-23-monte-carlo-metrics.md

 ![Storage Service Response Time: Over-All response](/images/guesstimate-over-all-response.png)

-That's why you can see several peaks in the distribution: there's sampling choices being made for each entry in the output distribution.
+That's why you can see several peaks in the distribution: there are sampling choices being made for each entry in the output distribution.

 In another example, someone has [modelled the Drake equation][drake]: "a probabilistic argument used to estimate the number of active, communicative extraterrestrial civilizations in the Milky Way galaxy."